 The court does not reward those who do not follow judgements and you are not likely to win in court if you are found to be a habitual offender of breaking the judgements that are ordered.

-If you have any questions about enforcement of judgements or you are convinced that your ex-spouse is not following the judgement order, call Divorce Lawyer NY today.
-We offer FREE consultations for all cases and can handle your contested or uncontested divorce with ease.
+If you have any questions about enforcement of judgments or you are convinced that your ex-spouse is not following the judgment order, call Divorce Lawyer NY today.
+We offer consultations 718-769-6352 for all cases and can handle your contested or uncontested divorce with ease.